xuefeng-cvr/IndoorObstacleDiscovery-RG/README.md

 ## News
- - Once the manuscript is accepted, the code, dataset, and paper will be released.
+ - Once the manuscript is accepted, the code and dataset will be released.